There's a Lot More to Paula Barbieri Than OJ Simpson

 |Paula with Dolph Lundgren out on the town.|

 Apparently, Paula Barbieri does not have good memories of the circus she was dragged through during the OJ era.
-Out of respect, there are no pictures of Paula with OJ on here, though they are easy to find.
 Let's remember Paula for herself, not for the unfortunate circumstances in which she found herself.

 |Paula Barbieri appeared in "The Dangerous."|